jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 ## Not seeing build errors

-Try removing the commit adding the #includes again (requires re-running spatch!)
-- I think I could remove it from fault-inject.h, but I'm not so sure about irqdesc.h.
-It has an implicit definition of struct dentry (not a forward declaration).

 Continue trying to find files that might not be defining debugfs_node:
 - If I do this, call it out in cover letter.
 - Run with the augmented Makefile and then run my script (do this on EC2)